Tamarindo (drink): Tamarind

 The primary ingredient of tamarindo, tamarind (also known as Tamarindus indica L), is a legume, part of the family Fabaceae.
 Tamarind grows on tamarind trees which are typically found in tropical regions and grow to 24 meters high on average.
 The trees produce fruit in abundance, on average, for 50 to 60 years but can live for over 200 years.
 Tamarind trees produce brown fruit pods that enclose one to twelve reddish-brown seeds as well as pulp.
 High levels of tartaric acid makes tamarind fruit highly acidic, this acid is also a common component of other sour fruits such as raspberries and grapes.
-Depending on the ripeness of the tamarind fruit the taste of the pulp can range from sour to sweet, the more ripe the tamarind fruit, the sweeter it tastes due to increased sugar levels that balance out the proportion of tartaric acid.
+Depending on the ripeness of the tamarind fruit the taste of the pulp can range from sour to sweet, the more ripe the tamarind fruit, the sweeter it tastes due to increased sugar levels that balance the proportion of tartaric acid.
 The pulp is the most commonly extracted part of the tamarind plant.
 Tamarind pulp contains high proportions of carbohydrates (41.1 to 61.4 grams per 100 grams) and low levels of fat (0.6 grams per 100 grams) and is high in various vitamins and minerals, including potassium (62 to 570 milligrams per 100g), calcium (81 to 466 milligrams per 100 grams) and phosphorus (86 to 190 milligrams per 100 grams).